Horizontal ridge augmentation in the esthetic zone

 The Situation

 An adult female patient presented with a long history of edentulism at site #9.
-Patient was interested in replacing her missing tooth with a dental implant, and was wearing a Nesbit appliance.
+The patient was interested in replacing her missing tooth with a dental implant, and was wearing a Nesbit appliance.
 The irritation from the ill-fitting Nesbit appliance resulted in irregular and friable soft-tissue at site #9.

 Pre-operative CBCT demonstrated a hard-tissue concavity apical to the crest of the bone.
-The primary goal of therapy was to regain horizontal dimension of hard and soft-tissue to achieve prosthetically-driven placement of a dental implant to replace the patient‘s left central incisor
+The primary goal of therapy was to regain horizontal dimension of hard and soft tissue to achieve prosthetically-driven placement of a dental implant to replace the patient‘s left central incisor.

 The Approach

-The treatment goal was to regain the horizontal dimension of hard and soft-tissue through guided bone regeneration.
+The treatment goal was to regain the horizontal dimension of hard and soft tissue through Guided Bone Regeneration.
 In coordination with the restoring dentist, a diagnostic wax up was completed to determine the ideal tooth position and to regain mutually protected occlusion on the patient’s left side.
 The combination of Geistlich Bio-Oss® and autologous bone chips was used along with Geistlich Bio-Gide® to regenerate the horizontal dimension for prosthetically-driven implant placement.

 The Outcome

 Adequate hard and soft-tissue architecture was restored with the use of Geistlich Bio-Oss® and Geistlich Bio-Gide® for predictable, prosthetically-driven implant placement.
-The combination of Geistlich Bio-Oss® and autologous bone
+The combination of Geistlich Bio-Oss® and autologous bone chips provides the best chance for regeneration while maintaining the hard and soft tissue contours.

 Keys to Success

-- Identifying and understanding the esthetic
+• Identifying and understanding the esthetic needs of the patient.

-- Prosthetically-driven surgical therapy based on ideal tooth position.
+• Prosthetically-driven surgical therapy based on ideal tooth position.

-- Incision and flap design to provide adequate blood supply to the graft.
+• Incision and flap design to provide adequate blood supply to the graft.

-- Adequate release of the mucogingival flap for primary closure.
+• Adequate release of the mucogingival flap for primary closure.

-- Harvesting of autologous bone chips using the Geistlich SafeScraper Twist.
+• Harvesting of autologous bone chips using the Geistlich SafeScraper Twist.